verifalia/verifalia-csharp-sdk/README.md

     .DeleteAsync(validation.Id);
 ```

-Once deleted, a job is gone and there is no way to retrieve its email validation(s).
+Once deleted, a job is gone and there is no way to retrieve its email validation results.

 ### Iterating over your email validation jobs ###